 This book is for anyone interested in significant, potentially radical, changes in their own behavior to help us get to a safer planet.
 I think three groups will find particular value in it:

 - The Analyzers: These are people who don't want to be told what the answer is.
 I am an Analyzer myself.
 I want the answer explained to me from start to finish with all the most important facts.

 - The Seekers: This group wants to find solutions, actions, and answers that can be enacted now.
 They want change now.
-I am one a Seeker too!
+I am a Seeker too!

-- The Builders: Faced with a seeming tidal wave of statistics, the extreme polarization of opinion, and the ongoing diminishment of common sense, folks in this group want a "framework" to guide them.
+- The Builders: Faced with a seeming tidal wave of statistics, the extreme polarization of opinion, and the ongoing diminution of common sense, folks in this group want a "framework" to guide them.
 Surprise: I'm also a Builder.

 What will you learn from In Our Hands?

 I hope that you will learn many small and large things from this book, but I especially hope these two messages are proven to you:

 - The planet is in crisis, humanity has created this crisis, and the solution can only be found in humanity.